 Education

-By graduation, the anesthesiology resident will have sufficient experience with each of these services to have a working knowledge of the requirements for independently delivering safe, efficient, quality anesthesia for the diverse patient population presenting for NORA.
-(We currently do not staff anesthesia for private offices, yet there are ample resident opportunities to provide anesthesia for plastic surgery and dental surgery cases at FSC and North Tower.)
+By graduation, our anesthesiology residents will have sufficient experience with each of these services to have a working knowledge of the requirements for independently delivering safe, efficient, quality anesthesia for the patient population presenting for NORA.
+(We currently do not staff anesthesia for private offices, yet there are ample resident opportunities to provide anesthesia for plastic surgery and dental surgery cases.)

 NORA patients run the gamut of ASA 1- ASA 4, whether they arrive as outpatients or inpatients.
 Their preoperative preparation can range from none to poor to excellent.